upscalesoftware/http-server-mock/README.md

 * Serve static response body and headers for requests with matching properties

-* Match requests by the following properties: HTTP method, URI path, URI query params, HTTP headers, body contents
+* Match requests by: HTTP method, URI path, URI query params, HTTP headers, body contents

 * Configure requests and responses in the JSON configuration file